Celine Dion: 1993–1995: The Colour of My Love and D'eux

 In 1993, Dion announced her feelings for her manager by declaring him "the colour of [her] love" in the dedication section of her third English-language album The Colour of My Love.
 However, instead of criticizing their relationship as she had feared, fans embraced the couple.
 Eventually, Angélil and Dion married in an extravagant wedding ceremony on 17 December 1994, which was broadcast live on Canadian television.

-As with most of her catalogue, The Colour of My Love had over-riding themes of love and romance.
-It became her most successful record up to point, selling more than six million copies in the U.S., two million in Canada, and peaking at No. 1 in many countries.
+As with most of her catalogue, The Colour of My Love had overarching themes of love and romance.
+It became her most successful record up to point, selling more than six million copies in the US, two million in Canada, and peaking at No. 1 in many countries.
 The album also spawned Dion's first US, Canadian, and Australian No. 1 single "The Power of Love" (a remake of Jennifer Rush's 1985 hit), which would become her signature hit in various nations until she reached new career heights in the late 1990s.

 The single "When I Fall in Love", a duet with Clive Griffin, achieved moderate success on the U.S. and Canadian charts and was nominated for two Grammy Awards, winning one.
 The Colour of My Love also became Dion's first major hit in Europe, particularly in the United Kingdom.
 Both the album and the single "Think Twice" simultaneously occupied the top of the British charts for five consecutive weeks.
 "Think Twice", which remained at No. 1 for seven weeks, eventually became the fourth single by a female artist to sell in excess of one million copies in the UK while the album was eventually certified five-times platinum for two million copies sold.